wasiflatifhussain/SharedTable/README.md

 11. Using Stripe CLI for real-time delivery details information via web-hooks.
 12. Implemented a donations page that uses Stripe CLI and a backend collections database to keep track of restaurants and allows people to donation to the restaurants as well as donate to the website.
 13. Implemented an advertisement system from scratch;
-    a.
-Add advertisements as per wish
+    <p>a.
+Add advertisements as per wish</p>
-    b.
-Pay for post by Stripe payment using credit card
+    <p>b.
+Pay for post by Stripe payment using credit card</p>
-    c.
-Manage advertises - change advertisement plans, cancel advertisements, renew advertisement plans
+    <p>c.
+Manage advertises - change advertisement plans, cancel advertisements, renew advertisement plans</p>
-    d.
-Keep track of how many times your advertisement appeared on people's app to learn about your advertisement reach
+    <p>d.
+Keep track of how many times your advertisement appeared on people's app to learn about your advertisement reach</p>
-    e.
-Used a backend system to randomly choose an advertise everytime and display to users
+    <p>e.
+Used a backend system to randomly choose an advertise everytime and display to users</p>
-    f.
-Display advertisement as ad pop-up and allow users to cancel it
+    <p>f.
+Display advertisement as ad pop-up and allow users to cancel it</p>
 15. Currently implementing an image detection system to enable automatic food recognition for restaurants, simplifying menu entry processes.
 Link to the trained AI Model: https://github.com/wasiflatifhussain/food-image-detection-model-139-classes